 For Elizabeth Young, heroin is everywhere in Kavan’s work.
 There is a clear repetition of imagery and tropes that constitute the psychic topography of what Young calls Kavan’s ‘chilly emotional landscape’ (187).
 It is true that, after 1945, Kavan’s work is incontrovertibly permeated by a certain tone or atmosphere of intense solitude and hallucinatory ambiances of either perishing coldness or stifling heat as well as recurring images of towering glacial mountains, emaciated girls, blinding white fogs, a disgust of intimacy and of the flesh, disassociation and detachment and, more generally, a predominant scarcity of love (the title of one of her books).
 It is easy, perhaps, to simply attribute many of these images and timbres to heroin addiction but as critics, we need to tread a fine line between reducing Kavan’s creativity to mere transcriptions of opium dreaming and acknowledging, in a sensible way, the role of addiction in her life.
 While one cannot deny the presence of this affective ‘petrification’ in Kavan’s writing it is likely that this emotional frigidity was already there, before the heroin, before the suicide attempts and the hospitalization in Switzerland.
 Indeed, one might say that it is present in different ways in her work as Helen Ferguson.
 We might think, then, of the relationship between addiction and writing as a process similar to psychoanalysis; it is possible that the experience of heroin use permitted Kavan fuller access to certain, pre-existing, affective states that then became the raw material for her imagination.
 In this way, heroin becomes imbricated in a complex dynamic between creativity and the material circumstances of her life; as Young notes, ‘Kavan rarely wrote directly about her addiction, but indirectly she rarely wrote about anything else’ (2001: 189).
 Vivian Gornick understands Kavan’s relationship to drugs as one that that allowed her to capture ‘the shape of original damage’ in a ‘poetic fever’ (49).
 In other words, the forbidding mountains, icy wastelands and menacing, mannequin-like figures with terrifying masks instead faces are all expressions of pre-existing psychic injury.
 Suggesting something similar, Margaret Crosland says that Kavan is writing out her ‘intense unhappiness’ (186).

 While it may provoke a sensitive dreamlike state for a short period, heroin does not, as already noted, effect a dramatic transformation on human character, only augmenting what is already present in the personality and disposition of the person using it.
 As de Quincey notes, ‘If a man whose talk is of oxen should become an opium-eater, the probability is, that (if he is not too dull to dream at all) he will dream about oxen’ (2004: 7).
 Opioids, then, work on what is already there, the unconscious material that is habitually repressed by habit or necessity.
-In Kavan’s opiated states there is none of Coleridge’s ‘honey dew’ and ‘milk of paradise’ (‘Kubla Khan’ II, 53-4), but rather ‘loveless oblivion’ and the ‘negation of life’, all events occurring in a ‘clean, cold, hard, detached’ world’ (‘High’: 101-6).
+In Kavan’s opiated states there is none of Coleridge’s ‘honey dew’ and ‘milk of paradise’ (‘Kubla Khan’ II:, 53-4), but rather ‘loveless oblivion’ and the ‘negation of life’, all events occurring in a ‘clean, cold, hard, detached’ world’ (‘High’: 101-6).
 Heroin, then, allowed Kavan a conduit to some of the psychic material perhaps already set in motion by occasional periods of psychoanalysis.